technikks/scrimbaIntroJavaScriptCodingChallenges/README.md

 # scrimbaIntroJavaScriptCodingChallenges
 ## Introduction to JavaScript course on Scrimba taught by Dylan C. Israel.

-These are the instructions to the coding challenges.
-Open the respective challenge html file to see the solution.
+The entire course can be access [here](https://scrimba.com/learn/introtojavascript).
+Below are the instructions and links to the solutions for the coding challenges in the course.
+Comments within the html files will explain the solution.

 ### Challenge 1: Variable
 [Challenge 1 Solution](https://github.com/technikks/scrimbaIntroJavaScriptCodingChallenges/blob/main/challenge1.html)